Skip to main content

 cloudeval mcp statusShow MCP server capabilities--format, --output

-cloudeval mcp setup <client>Generate or install MCP client configurationcodex, claude, cursor, generic, --dry-run, --command, --toolset, --config-path, --format, --output
+cloudeval mcp setup <client>Generate or install MCP client configurationcodex, claude, cursor, vscode, generic, --dry-run, --command, --toolset, --config-path, --format, --output

 cloudeval mcp serveRun CloudEval as a stdio MCP server--toolset, --base-url, --frontend-url, --machine, --verbose, global --profile